 Either way, it’s a volatile situation.
-Don’t bet the farm on blogs and articles more than a year or two old.
+Don’t bet the farm on blogs and articles written back in the twenty-teens.
 Here are some recent articles with enough hard data to give you a solid foundation.

 How much do authors make per book?
 In traditional publishing, the totals and reliability aren’t as substantial as you might assume.

 What’s a six-figure book deal really worth?
 The bottom line may be more of a bottom, period.

 How much money do authors actually earn?
 A good overview of how novelists get paid and for what.